 If your topic is “describe a beautiful place to visit in your country”, you could say

 - “I’d like to talk about a beautiful place in my country.”

 - “Well, there are many beautiful places which I could talk about, but I suppose the most beautiful place I’ve been to is….”

-A good opener will impress the examiner, but the next tip will impress him even more…
+A good opener will impress the examiner, but the next tip will impress them even more…

 3. Paraphrase the topic